aacerox/node-rest-client/readme.md

 Client can manage serializers through the following serializers namespace methods:

-* `add(serializer)`: add a regular or default serializer (depending on isDefault attribute value) to serializers registry.
+* `add(serializer)`: add a regular or default serializer (depending on isDefault attribute value) to serializers registry.If you add a regular serializer with the same name as an existing one, it will be overwritten

 	1. `serializer`: valid serializer object.
 If invalid serializer is added an 'error' event is dispatched by client.